grompe/BTWTweak/patcher/readme.txt

   This makes throwing dynamite more precise and much more fun!
   This feature is dedicated to the good old Blood 3D game.

-- Dropped support for the old Deco addon
+- Dropped support for the old Deco addon.

-- Added support for the new Deco addon, if glass shards are found, they will drop upon the destruction of glass blocks
+- Added support for the new Deco addon, if glass shards are found, they will drop upon the destruction of glass blocks.
+Similarly, Deco stained glass is breakable like usual glass, both by rocks and by falling upon.

 - Changed achievements around a bit to be technically possible in BTW.
   Ideally they need an overhaul but that's some future task.